 Discussion: This submission concludes the MAC trigger padding design.
-The discussion of the definition of the MAC Padding field of the trigger frame can be found in Broadcom contribution xxx and the discussion of the MAC trigger padding related parameter setting can be found in Marvell contribution yyy.
+The discussion of the definition of the MAC Padding field and the MAC trigger padding related parameter setting can be found incontribution 11-16-0949r0.

 25.5.2.2 Rules for soliciting UL MU frame